EU: Heavy-Duty Vehicles: GHG Emissions

 - Banking and Borrowing Scheme—Manufacturers are allowed to accumulate CO2 emission credits and debts during specific periods of time.
 At any given time, the total debt of a manufacturer cannot be higher than 5% of its 2025 target multiplied by the respective number of vehicles.
 All debt must be cleared by 2029—the accumulated credits or debt cannot be carried over to 2030.
 Credits and debts are not transferable between manufacturers.

-- Penalties—Manufacturers are required to pay a per-vehicle penalty of €4,250 for each gCO2/t-km of excess emissions in the period 2025-2029, and of €6,800 per gCO2/t-km from 2030 onwards.
+- Penalties—Manufacturers are required to pay a per-vehicle penalty of €4,250 for each gCO2/t-km of excess emissions from 2025 onward.
+An increased penalty of €6,800 per gCO2/t-km from 2030 onwards was dropped in the amended regulation.

 - Real-World CO2 Emissions and Energy Consumption—The HDV CO2 standards contain amendments to the HDV type approval regulation that mandate the introduction of on-board fuel consumption and payload meters.